Rates and Charges are an important source of revenue to Council so that it can continue to fund and improve facilities across the municipality.

 Single Farm Enterprise Exemption

 Where a Single Farm Enterprise is conducted on several properties, only one Municipal Charge is payable for that Farm Enterprise.
-To apply for the Single Farm Enterprise Exemption, please complete and return the Application for Municipal charge Exemption form.
+To apply for the Single Farm Enterprise Exemption, please complete and return the Application for Municipal Charge Exemption 67KB PDF form.

 Property owners have a right under the Valuation of Lands Act 1960 to object to the valuation of their property.
-To lodge an objection, complete and return the Valuations Objection Form within two months of the issue of the rate notice.
+To lodge an objection online, Click HERE or complete the attached form Here and return within two months of the issue of the Annual rate notice.

 Amalgamation of property